codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/pulumi.md

 toc: true
 ---

 [Pulumi](https://pulumi.io/) is a platform for *Infrastructure as Code*.
-It works like Terraform but allows you to use a proper programming language (Typescript , Python, Go) in order to describe your infrastructure (instead of a configuration language).
+It works like Terraform but allows you to use a proper programming language (Typescript, Python, Go) in order to describe your infrastructure (instead of a configuration language).

 You can use Pulumi to deploy to Kubernetes or any other supported cloud platform.
 Because Pulumi itself is already offered [in a Docker container](https://hub.docker.com/r/pulumi/pulumi), it is very easy to run Pulumi in a Codefresh pipeline.